 An Ombudsman is someone who investigates complaints or disputes against an institution and tries to resolve those complaints.

-According to the Department of Homeland Security website, the USCIS Ombudsman’s formal purpose is to “serves as a liaison between the public and U.S. Citizenship and Immigration Services (USCIS).”
+According to the Department of Homeland Security website, the USCIS Ombudsman’s formal purpose is to “serve as a liaison between the public and U.S. Citizenship and Immigration Services (USCIS).”

 The Ombudsman’s office is not part of USCIS, but rather an independent office within the Department of Homeland Security set up to resolve problems with USCIS.
 The Ombudsman’s office works on general policy issues; however, they also help the public with specific case assistance requests.